Jarichi/Mysteries-of-Rankhra/1 GIT INSTRUCTIONS/werkplaats Jaimy.md

 	- Sometimes experiments with drinks so you don't always get what you order
 	- Flaw: very messy, their bar station is always full of glasses, ingrediënts and colorful straws

-- Collage of the siren bard: Telas Muses
+- Collage of the siren bard: Telas Muses (Teles is een van de sirenen die voorkomen in de odyssey)
 	- A compelling creature dedicated to singing in the café
 	- Also a close friend of Verdant and a part of the research group
 	- When not singing in the café, she is on missions to get information